Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 TERRE DE HAUT HOTELS & VACATION RENTALS

-See more Terre de Haut hotel and B&B options on Booking.com.
+See more Terre de Haut hotels on Expedia.com.

 Ti Corail is just the most lovely Terre-de-Haut vacation rental.
 It has 2 air-conditioned bedrooms, an outdoor shower, an outdoor kitchen, living room and patio.
 It also has a plunge pool with a great view of the harbour.
 This unit could work well for families with young children, as the pool has a safety gate and there was a playpen in a bedroom closet.